-- The Recipient shall maintain records sufficient to justify expenditures incurred and services performed and preserve such books, documents and records until four years after expiration of the grant or until all questioned items asserted by the Grantor are resolved or no longer required by law.
+- 1. The Recipient shall maintain records sufficient to justify expenditures incurred and services performed and preserve such books, documents and records until four years after expiration of the grant or until all questioned items asserted by the Grantor are resolved or no longer required by law.
 The Recipient shall give full and free access to the Grantor or its authorized representatives to such records. - 2.
-Timekeeping Requirement for PLAN Inc. and its sub-recipient organizations; and Recipients and sub-recipients of Bank of America Surplus Distribution funds through the Community Redevelopment Legal Assistance ("CRLA") grant. - i.
-PLAN Inc. organizations and Recipients and sub-recipients of Bank of America Surplus Distribution funds through the CRLA grant shall maintain contemporaneous timekeeping records to demonstrate accountability for the use of IOLTA, AJA and CRLA funds of a Recipient by: - (1) Assuring that allocations of expenditures of IOLTA, AJA and CRLA funds are supported by accurate and contemporaneous records of the cases, matters, and supporting activities for which funds have been expended; - (2) Enhancing the ability of the Recipient to determine the cost of specific functions; and - (3) Increasing the information available to the Board for assuring Recipient compliance with applicable statutes, rules, regulations and grant agreement requirements. - ii.
-Definitions relating to "cases, matters and supporting activities" in this section are the same as those found at LSC Timekeeping Regulations CFR 45 §1635.2, as they are updated from time to time. - iii.
-Timekeeping Requirement
+Timekeeping Requirement for PLAN Inc. and its sub-recipient organizations. - i.
+PLAN Inc. and its sub-recipient organizations shall maintain contemporaneous timekeeping records to demonstrate accountability for the use of IOLTA and AJA funds by: - Assuring that allocations of expenditures to IOLTA and AJA funding sources are supported by accurate and contemporaneous records of the cases, case oversight, matters, and supporting activities for which funds have been expended; - (2) Enhancing the ability of the Recipient to determine the cost of specific functions; and - (3) Increasing the information available to the Board for assuring Recipient compliance with applicable statutes, rules, regulations and grant agreement requirements. - ii.
+Definitions relating to "cases, case oversight, matters and supporting activities" in this section are the same as those found at LSC Timekeeping Regulations CFR 45 §1635.2, as they are updated from time to time.

-- (1) All expenditures of funds for Recipient actions are, by definition, for cases, matters, or supporting activities.
-The allocation of all expenditures must be carried out in accordance with these Grant Provisions and Appendix B. - (2) Time spent by attorneys and paralegals must be documented by contemporaneous time records which record the amount of time spent on each case, matter, or supporting activity. - (3) Time records must be created contemporaneously and account for time by date and in increments not greater than one-quarter of an hour which comprise all of the efforts of the attorneys and paralegals for which compensation is paid by the Recipient. - (4) Each record of time spent must contain: for a case, a unique client name or case number; for matters or supporting activities, an identification of the category of action on which the time was spent. - (5) The timekeeping system must be able to aggregate time record information on both closed and pending cases by legal problem type. - (6) PLAN Inc. or a sub-recipient organization may request a modification to specific requirements of 5000.4(e)2.iii(2) through (5) if it can demonstrate to the satisfaction of the PA IOLTA Board that the modification meets the objectives of the requirements of §5000.4(e)2.i and 5000.4(e)2.iii(1).
+- iii.
+Timekeeping Requirement - (1) All expenditures of funds for Recipient actions are, by definition, for cases, case oversight, matters, or supporting activities.
+The allocation of all expenditures must be carried out in accordance with these Grant Provisions and Appendix B. - (2) Any attorney, paralegal, or other Recipient employee who performs work that is charged to the IOLTA or AJA funding source must keep contemporaneous time records reflecting the amount of time spent on each case, case oversight, matter, or supporting activity. - (3) Time records must be created contemporaneously and account for time by date and in increments not greater than one-quarter of an hour which comprise all of the efforts of those for which compensation is paid by the Recipient. - (4) Each record of time spent must contain: for a case, a unique client name or case number, a description of the activities performed, and the dates on which a Recipient employee worked on the case; for matters or supporting activities, the amount of time and type of activity on which a Recipient employee spent time and sufficient information to link the activity to the IOLTA or AJA funding source. - (5) The timekeeping system must be able to aggregate time record information on both closed and pending cases by legal problem type. - (6) PLAN Inc. or a sub-recipient organization may request a modification to specific requirements of 5000.4(e)2.iii(2) through (5) if it can demonstrate to the satisfaction of the PA IOLTA Board that the modification meets the objectives of the requirements of §5000.4(e)2.i and 5000.4(e)2.iii(1).
 A written request for a modification under this section must be submitted to the PA IOLTA Board by July 31 of the grant year.
 The request must contain a detailed description of the modification and a demonstration how such modification meets the requirements of §5000.4(e)2.i, and 5000.4(e)2.iii(1).